garden-io/garden/docs/using-garden/modules.md

 # Modules

 {% hint style="warning" %}
 Modules are deprecated and will be removed in version `0.14`.
 Please use [action](./actions.md)-based configuration instead.
+See the [0.12 to Bonsai migration guide](../tutorials/migrating-to-bonsai.md) for details.
 {% endhint %}

 Modules are the basic **unit of building** in Garden.
 They are usually the first thing you add after creating the project-level configuration.